BrentLayne/llm-prompts/README.md

 A repository of LLM prompts that can be served over MCP to your LLM.
 Write once, prompt anywhere.

-# Running the MCP Server

-A TypeScript-based Model Context Protocol (MCP) server that exposes LLM prompts for LLM-assisted software planning and development.
-Built using the official [MCP SDK](https://github.com/modelcontextprotocol/typescript-sdk).

-Use this MCP server to pull in reusable LLM prompts to help with software development

 ---

 ## Features

-- Exposes planning instructions and other LLM prompts via MCP
+- Exposes LLM prompts via MCP
 - Built with TypeScript and the official MCP SDK
 - Hot-reload development workflow with yarn and tsx
 - Easily extendable for additional LLM prompts